 - CAC payback period

-NetSuite provides a robust catalog of solutions designed to streamline and optimize your company’s billing operations.
+NetSuite provides a robust catalogue of solutions designed to streamline and optimize your company’s billing operations.
 Regardless of how complex the conditions are, it offers different ways to approach the problem.
 Since it’s a connected platform, all the data is connected to the rest of your information (including Rev Rec).

 - Netsuite’s Recurring Billing feature is ideal for companies with simple business operations.